boldbi/bold-bi-docs/docs/faq/how-to-install-and-deploy-the-bold-bi-enterprise-edition-in-silent-mode.md

    Once the setup installation is completed, the Bold BI application will be configured, and ready to start dashboarding.

-   To configure the application during the installation process, you need to pass the database server information.
-Download the `v2_application_startup` JSON file and provide all the necessary inputs.
-After filling in the input, pass the file path to the JsonFilePath parameter.
+   To configure the application during the installation process, you need to provide the database server information.
+Download the `v2_application_startup` JSON file and enter all the required inputs.
+Once you have completed the input, pass the file path to the JsonFilePath parameter.

-   Please refer to this [document](https://help.boldbi.com/embedded-bi/site-administration/api-reference/v2.0/api-reference/#tag/Application-Startup/operation/application_startup) to learn more about the application configuration arguments.
+   Please refer to this [document](/site-administration/api-reference/v2.0/api-reference) to learn more about the application configuration arguments.

    **b.
 Install the application alone and configure the application using UI**